NicoElNino - Fotolia

 Also stark is the reality that will face the UAE in a few decades’ time.
 “Almost all the UAE economy is based around oil today, but the government knows that in 30 or 40 years, this is not going to be the case,” said Brady.

 Plans had been cooking in the country for quite some time before Brady arrived, with the UAE developing a strategy to build healthcare, financial services, renewable energy and materials technology industries.
 But these plans for new industries bring challenges around skills.
-The UAE has about 10 million residents and 90% of them are immigrants.
+The UAE has about 10 million residents, 90% of whom are immigrants.

 “The greatest threat to achieving the strategy is a lack of skills and people who are going to populate and lead the new industries,” said Brady.